BKNR/mokujin/README.md

 Commands
 ```
 !character move     -   get frame data of a move from a character
-!delete-data -      deletes bot's last own messages
+!clear-messages     -   clear bot's last own messages
+?feedback message   -   send message to the author
 ```